Fried bread: Great Britain & Ireland

-A full English breakfast will often include bread fried in oil, butter, lard, or bacon drippings.
+A full English breakfast / full Irish breakfast / full Scottish breakfast / full Welsh breakfast will often include bread fried in oil, butter, lard, or bacon drippings.
 In Northern Ireland, an Ulster fry may include fried soda farls.

 Italy

 Pane fritto is an Italian fried bread dish often used to prevent wasting stale bread; it is commonly dipped in milk before frying.

 United States

 In the United States, toast is much more popular at breakfast.
 However, fried bread is still eaten, particularly in the form of French toast, but sometimes as simply a slice of bread fried in butter.